This article covers:

 A product roadmap is a high-level visual summary that maps out the vision of your product offering over time.

-As product teams have shifted gears to a more remote work environment, the need for roadmaps has grown exponentially to ensure that proper team alignment is achieved.
+In essence, a product roadmap is the significant efforts and necessities required to meet your overall business objectives.
+It is the timeline for implementing features and requirements.
+As product teams have shifted gears to the remote work environment, the need for roadmaps has grown exponentially to ensure that proper team alignment is achieved.

 Why Use a Product Roadmap?

 The most considerable benefit of building a product roadmap is forcing conversations about where you will invest your time and resources and why.

 Connecting your product strategy to implementation drives alignment.
 It keeps everyone focused on the work that helps you achieve your vision more efficiently.

 The beauty of a product roadmap lies in its visual aspect.
 It allows you to communicate the product’s direction to internal teams and external stakeholders.

 - With a cross-functional roadmap in place, marketing will create more impactful campaigns.